-Case maker Cellairis offers a bundle that includes a 3-year guarantee that if the device’s screen breaks, they will pay for the repair (or pay the owner $150).
+Cellairis offers an all around protection bundle that includes a 3-year guarantee that if the device’s screen breaks, they will pay for the repair (or pay the owner $150).
 For $49 buyers receive a Cellairis military standard rated (810G-516.6) The Rapture® Protective Case and a Shell Shock® Tempered Glass Screen Protector along with the “never pay guarantee.”
 Qmadix also offers a screen replacement program when using their Invisible First-Defense NanoGlass, a protective coating applied as a liquid to the screen that dries into a 9H hardness with 99.9% antibacterial properties.

 We highly suggest using a glass screen protector over a plastic film.
 Glass screen protectors are both easier to apply and more protective than film-based screen protectors.
 Be aware that some cases are not screen protector friendly, which means they push up on a screen protector, causing bubbles or loss of adhesion on the edges.
 Ideally, purchase a screen protector and case combo made to work together.

-A lot of people buy ruggedized, heavy-duty cases.
+Many people purchase ruggedized, heavy-duty cases.
 A string of logic for why to buy a heavy-duty goes like this: I want one case and I just don’t want to worry.
-If I’m cleaning the toilet and the phone falls out of my pocket, I don’t want to worry.
-If I’m off-roading and I end up tumbling down a sand bar, I don’t want to worry.
+If I’m cleaning the toilet andthe phone falls out of my pocket, I don’t want to worry.
+If I’m off-roading and I end up tumbling down a sandbar, I don’t want to worry.

-Heavy-Duty, ruggedized cases should include complete protection, from shocks, from dirt and dust, bumps and bangs, and ideally water.
+Heavy-Duty, ruggedized cases should offer complete protection, from shocks, from dirt and dust, bumps and bangs, and ideally water.

-Heavy-Duty, ruggedized cases should include complete protection, from shocks, from dirt and dust, bumps and bangs, and ideally water.
-Most iPhone damage comes from dropping on the ground or into water, often from a pocket leaning in the wrong direction.
+Heavy-Duty, ruggedized cases should offer complete protection, from shocks, dirt and dust, bumps and bangs, and ideally water.
+Most device damage comes from dropping on the ground or into water, often from a pocket leaning in the wrong direction.
 Look for Military Grade Protection.
 Cases with Military Grade Protection include a variety of tests beyond drop, like abrasion, thermal shock and UV.

 Heavy-duty cases prevent the loss of a device from damage, but they can be bulky.
 If you have occasional need for protecting a device, consider auxiliary protection like the DryCase Smartphone Case ($39.99).
-This products vacuum seals an iPhone into a specially made bag that keeps it functional while protecting it from all matter of aquatic disasters short of being caught in the propeller.
+This products vacuum seals a device into a specially made bag that keeps it functional while protecting it from all matter of aquatic disasters short of being caught in the propeller.